julianje/Bunny/Bunny/README.md

 ### Pariticipant library

 A model in the participant library should be a function that returns a new function.
 This function can take input arguments but they must have a default value.
 The output should be a single number.
-Support for participant models that return more than one number is easy to implement, but it's not clear whether it is useful
+Support for participant models that return more than one number is easy to implement, but it's not clear whether it is useful.

+Alternatively, you can also return the function along with it's name and information about it's input if any.
+If you choose to do that, you should return a list with three items.
+The first item is the function, the second item is the function's name (which will be overriden if the user declares another function when building the Participant object), and a string indicating whether the function's input can be changed.
+This is indicated through the strings "Unit", "Integers", "RealNumbers", or "None".

+"Unit" functions have a real-valued parameter between 0 and 1 that can be modified as an argument (ParticipantLibrary.Binomial() is an example); "Integer" functions take an integer parameter; "Real" functions take a real parameter (ParticipantLibrary.Poisson() is an example); and "None" functions don't take any input.

+If the Participant object only receives a function, the input variation is set to "Unknown."

 ### Test library